 “I know, baby… but you’ve organized everything!
 I feel like in a dream!” said Kate and hugged him.

-“Oh my god… David, you will not believe this… They even have a wedding arch!”
+“Oh, my… David, you will not believe this.
+They even have a wedding arch!”

 “I’m really happily surprised, David!
 Do you think we are at the right hotel?”